mnpw-leeds/PSIPREDauto/README.md

 `pip install <absolute path to PSIPREDauto.tar.gz>`

+Or clone the whole project and build it yourself, etc.

 ## Examples

 Before use ensure that the file/s you wish to upload are appropriate!
 All files must be .fasta files containing a single protein sequence.
 Files containing multiple sequences are currently not supported,